emily-yu/league-player-classifier/README.md

 /archive_ipynbs
 ```
 Previous work that was used before migration to standard `.py` files, as `.ipynb` files do not register well with Git.

+...

+For an extremely rather shoddy explanation of this work written at ungodly hours, please reference the following [paper](docs/paper.pdf) or [presentation](docs/presentation.pptx).